practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/add-a-jetty-webserver.md

 The `webserver/run-jetty` function takes two arguments.
 In our example, the first argument is an anonymous function that returns a map (the response to the browser request);  the second argument is a port number to run the jetty server on expressed as a Java Integer object.

 The `Integer.` function is a call to `java.lang.Integer`.
 The `.` is a special form that tells Clojure to treat this name as a call to Java.
-See [coersing types and java.lang](coersing-types-and-java-lang.html)
+See [coercing types and java.lang](coersing-types-and-java-lang.html)

 The `:join? false` setting enables the REPL prompt to run after the web server starts.
 By default the join setting is true and the running server would block access to the REPL prompt.